guarilha/go-gnosispay/README.md

 Comprehensive documentation for the Gnosis Pay API can be found in the [official Gnosis Pay documentation](https://docs.gnosispay.com).
 This includes detailed guides on account management, card issuance, IBAN services, and more.

+Checkout the [examples](./example) directory for complete implementation examples.

 ## Contributing